 You will be met at the Auckland airport by the driver and transferred to your Auckland accommodation.

 Auckland, New Zealand's self-proclaimed "City of Sails" is the country's largest metro area.
 Resting between the Pacific Ocean and the Tasman Sea, this urban paradise has something for everyone.
-Surrounded by native bush, rainforests and an abundance of beaches, Auckland is a playground for both the city savvy and those with an eye for adventure.
-Explore the central museums and galleries on foot, or take a drive through one of over 800 regional National Parks to see deserted beaches, waterfalls and native forest.
+Surrounded by native bush, rainforests, and an abundance of beaches, Auckland is a playground for both the city savvy and those with an eye for adventure.
+Explore the central museums and galleries on foot, or get out onto the water to experience the best views of the city.

 Escape the city centre and cruise the sparkling waters of Auckland's Waitemata Harbour and learn about the most well-known city landmarks.
 Sail under the Harbour Bridge and take in views of the Sky Tower, the city skyline, Rangitoto Island, North Head as well as the Bean Rock Lighthouse with a complimentary morning or afternoon tea.